Entolimod (CBLB502) Biodefense

 We are finalizing evaluation of these animal and human studies for further discussion with the FDA.
 The FDA granted entolimod both Fast Track and Orphan Drug status for reducing the risk of death following a potentially lethal dose of total body irradiation during or after a radiation disaster.

-Both the U.S. Department of Health and Human Services and the U.S. Department of Defense procure and maintain medical stockpiles to respond to bioterrorist and emerging infectious disease outbreaks.
+A Phase 1 study of entolimod in patients with advanced solid tumors at Roswell Park Cancer Institute has completed recruitment.
 Under a declared state of emergency, countermeasures may be procured and distributed under an Emergency Use Authorization prior to their full FDA licensure approval.